yat-labs/yat-docs/yat-docs/docs/guides/9_android_partner_integration_framework.md

 # Usage

 Yat is an integration entry point.
-It contains all tools necessary to configure, style, integrate, and interact with API.
+It contains all tools necessary to configure, style, integrate, and interact with the Yat API.

 ## Configuration

-To configure the integration, you need to pass a new configuration to the `YatIntegration.setup` (please check the Setup section above for more information).
+To configure the integration, you need to pass a new configuration to the `YatIntegration.setup` method (please check the Setup section above for more information).

 ## Style